DAY WORKSHOPS will commence March 2021

 Each workshop will be hosted by Marie Wallin and will be worked around a specific project.
 The project will be an exclusive design or designs by Marie Wallin and will be an item to wear, for the home or a decorative piece.
 The workshops aim to be fun, friendly and creative in the beautiful surroundings of the Brooksby Hall, close to Marie’s home village of Hoby, Leicestershire

-WHAT’S INCLUDED IN THE PRICE A pack containing Jamieson's of Shetland Spindrift or Rowan Felted Tweed (depending on the project) and patterns to complete the project.
-A chance to view and try on some of the garments from Marie's latest books.
+A pack containing Marie's BRITISH BREEDS yarn, a chance to view and try on some of the garments from Marie's latest books.
 There will also be an opportunity to buy some of Marie's kits, patterns and books.
-A delicious lunch made locally and lashings of tea, coffee, fruit juice and of course the very popular homemade cake served in the afternoon.
+A delicious buffet lunch made with local produce and lashings of tea, coffee, fruit juice and of course the very popular homemade cake served in the afternoon.